 customers.rename(columns=dict(user_id_number="user_id", customer_phone="phone")

-With lists in Python, the time complexity is linear and is dependent on the number of values within the list.
+With lists in Python, the time complexity is linear and depends on the number of values within the list.
 The lookup value is O(n).
 With dictionaries, the time complexity is constant because dictionaries are hash tables.
 You can find the value as O(1).

 Because of this, dictionary lookups are generally faster in Python.